+Winter 2018

-Winter 2017 Monday and Wednesday 14:00-15:15 Earth Sciences Building 614 (ES 614)
+Tuesday and Thursday 14:00-15:15 ES 702 (the Earth Sciences Building)

-Instructor:Naotaka Hayashi, PhDOffice:ES 820Office hours:W 11:30-13:30 or by appointmentEmail:naotaka.hayashi@ucalgary.ca
+Instructor: Naotaka Hayashi, PhD

+Office: ES 820

+Office hours: 15:30 - 16:30 on Tuesdays and Thursdays, or by appointment

+Email: naotaka.hayashi@ucalgary.ca

-Phone:
+Phone: (403) 220 -2964

-COURSE DESCRIPTION
+Prerequisite: Development Studies 393 or Indigenous Studies 317.

+Course Description

 The Arctic has become a lens through which to understand global concerns such as climate change and energy security.
 An unstable Arctic poses threats not only to the future of the Arctic but to the world itself.
 In this seminar course, we explore human-environment interactions in the Circumpolar North within the wider social, economic, and political context.
 Because of the nature of this geographical area, a major focus for this course are Aboriginal communities in the North and their power relation to the national and international political arena.
 Through practical and empirical cases, this course explores environmental issues including climate change, resource extraction, local environmental knowledge, and food security in Canada's North and Greenland.
-The goal of this course is for students to be able to consider pressing issues surrounding Arctic communities such as sustainability, equitable development, and quality of life.